BatteryBlocs Assembly Guide

 Congratulations on your purchase of BatteryBlocs.
 Now you can build a modular, repairable, rebuildable battery using only common hand tools.
-Take your time and geek out!
+Geek out, brothers and sisters!

 Identify the positive and negative terminals of your 18650 cells.
 The negative terminals are flat, the positive have a small raised disc.
 If unsure check with a volt meter.

 Grab a black case.
-Check the metal parallel strip and be sure that there is one and only one magnet in each hole of the potato chip.
-Center the parallel strip in the plastic case.
-Fill the case with the 18650 cells, one for each magnet, the negative side of the battery going into the black cases.
+Be sure that there is only one magnet in each hole of the magnet retainer.
+Center the magnet retainer in the plastic case.
+Fill the case with the 18650 cells, the negative side of the battery going into the black cases.
 The magnets will snap the cells in place.
 The cap should fit loosely and have some wiggle room at this stage.

 Grab a red case.
-Check the magnets, one and only one for each cell.
-Center the parallel connector strip.
-Look for the alignment arrows, they need to face the same way on both the black and the red cases.
+Check the magnets, only one for each cell.
+Center the magnet retainer.
 Place the red case on the tops of the 18650 cells already in the black case.
 The neodymium magnets will aid in alignment and will hold the case together until the nylon compression bolts are installed.
+Look for the alignment arrows, they need to face the same way on both the black and the red cases.

 Place the assembled Blocs into the desired battery configuration using the red and black to identify the positive and negative terminals.
 For serial wiring, multiplying voltage, the pattern will be red, black, red, black, etc. For parallel wiring, multiplying amperage, blacks and reds will be together not alternating.

-For split packs extra care is needed.
+For Split Packs extra care is needed.
 Assemble with full attention to the cells positive and negative positions.
 If there are any sparks, pull the Bloc apart.
 Wait a minute after the top is placed on and feel the batteries.
-If you feel them getting warm you have misassembled them.
+If you feel them getting warm you have miss-assembled them.
 Pull the case apart and fix your mistake.

-To connect the series wiring place the metal piece with 4 holes across two BatteryBlocs lining up the holes.(Except the 4P which has just one hole) You can move the underlying parallel plate a little to align the series connectors.
+To connect the series wiring place the metal piece with 4 holes across two BatteryBlocs lining up the holes.(Except the 4P which has just one hole) You can move the underlying magnetic retainer plate a little to align the series connectors.
 Insert nylon bolts.
 Each bolt has a washer on each side.
-When assembling split packs be sure NOT to bridge the gap on the chip with a washer.
+When assembling split packs be sure NOT to bridge the gap on the magnetic retainer with a steel washer.
 If you do you will see sparks and you will have shorted the battery.

-Now that the battery has been properly wired tighten up the nylon bolts and steel nuts.
+Now that the battery has been properly wired tighten up the nylon bolts.
 The official maximum torque for these nylon bolts is 19 foot lbs, but 15 is plenty.
 A Dewalt screw gun with an adjustable clutch makes short accurate work of it.
 Many people simply tighten by feel, it’s not critical.
 The nylon bolts are somewhat elastic and the steel can flex a little.

 When finished tightening, the cells should have zero up and down movement, but should be able to be rotated with friction.
-Finally tighten up the threaded rod or mounting bolts.
+IF you used threaded rod now tighten up the nuts on the ends.
 Because the caps have a little wiggle room, tightening the threaded rod will not disturb the electrical connection.
 Your battery pack should now be structurally quite rigid.